mattwarren/mattwarren.github.io/_posts/2016-05-31-Strings-and-the-CLR-a-Special-Relationship.md

 This method is marked as `extern` and has the `[MethodImplAttribute(MethodImplOptions.InternalCall)]` attribute applied and as we saw earlier this implies it will be implemented in un-managed code by the CLR.
 It turns out that eventually the call stack ends up in a hand-written assembly function, called **AllocateStringFastMP_InlineGetThread** from [JitHelpers_InlineGetThread.asm](https://github.com/dotnet/coreclr/blob/19a88d8a92e08c8506f6e69c3964dc77329c108a/src/vm/amd64/JitHelpers_InlineGetThread.asm#L159-L204)

 This also shows something else we talked about earlier.
-The assembly code is actually allocating the memory needed for the string, based on the required length that was passed in my the calling code.
+The assembly code is actually allocating the memory needed for the string, based on the required length that was passed in by the calling code.

 ``` clojure
 LEAF_ENTRY AllocateStringFastMP_InlineGetThread, _TEXT